Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

 Kelty Tents by capacity

-An often confusing part of buying tents is the stated capacity.
+An often confusing part of buying tents and of many reviews is the stated capacity.
 Manufacturers rate capacities by how many people they can fit inside when they’re packed in like sardines.

 Sure, it’s technically correct, but most of us like to have a little more room and potentially a place to store camping gear.

-We’ve listed all the Kelty tents by size and performance below.
-But, as a rule of thumb, if you want to be comfortable, add one to the number of people you have!
+We’ve included reviews for all the Kelty tents by size and performance below.
+But, as a rule of thumb, if you want to be comfortable, add one to Kelty’s capacity for the number of people you have!

 The Kelty Dirt Motel is a great 2 person tent.
-It provides strong, durable materials and is light enough to take camping or backpacking.
+It provides strong, durable materials and is light enough to take camping, hiking or backpacking.
 It also features excellent waterproofing and plenty of space in the vestibules to keep your gear.

-As a budget alternative, the Kelty Wireless will be best.
-The materials aren’t as good, and we would recommend upgrading if it’s affordable, but it does provide great value for money.
+As a budget alternative, the Kelty Wireless 2 person tents will be best.
+The materials aren’t the best, and we would recommend upgrading if it’s affordable, but it does provide great value for money.

 Related: If budget is your main concern, you may be interested in our Coleman tent reviews.